 After economic outlook, local skills gaps and opportunities, a key consideration for people thinking about relocating is what kind of lifestyle they and their families will enjoy.

 The best way to find out what it’s like to live in Glen Innes Highlands is to ask the locals.
-We did just that last year and here’s what they love about their lives in Glen Innes Highlands:
+We did just that and here’s what they love about their lives in Glen Innes Highlands:

 Sense of community - Locals talk about the many opportunities to get involved in their community – the surprising number of events throughout the year, the numerous social and special interest clubs and organisations.